 Excellus has taken steps to measure the effectiveness of Project ECHO.
 In addition to patient benefits, Griepp works to assess how doctors have improved their practices and whether they experience reduced feelings of professional isolation.
 Feedback from participants in ECHO’s program at the University of New Mexico School of Medicine indicates that ECHO delivers social and professional benefits, providing healthcare professionals practicing in rural areas with access to a supportive group of peers.

 For Hager, the bi-weekly sessions have increased his comfort level with the unknown.
 “The biggest thing that I’ve taken away,” he says, “is that there’s a lot more gray [area] in this treatment world than black and white.”
 When Hager presents a case to the ECHO experts, he’s come to accept that there may be no right or wrong answers, but he knows he can tap into the group’s wisdom.
 “It’s so much more useful than reading about something or having someone lecture you.”

 “It's so much more useful than reading about something or having someone lecture you. ”

-Project ECHO now addresses more than 65 complex conditions globally.
-In the United States, the program is providing support to medical professionals in 80 medically underserved regions.
+Project Echo now addresses more than 100 complex conditions globally.
+In the United States, more than half of the 429 Project Echo programs are providing support to medical professionals in medically underserved regions.
 BCBSA supports the expansion of Project ECHO to additional states as a strategy to help ensure that people struggling with opioid use disorder can access the right care in the right setting, no matter who they are or where they live.

 Learn more about Blue Cross and Blue Shield company strategies to address the nation’s opioid crisis.